The Long Dark – Story Mode – Wintermute Walkthrough (Episode 2) > MGW: Video Game Guides, Cheats, Tips and Tricks

 To complete the hunting lesson, you have to gather 10.0 kg of deer meat for Jeremiah.
-He’ll mark the location of the Unnamed Pond on your map, so head out there with your rifle.
-Once you see a deer, crouch and slowly approach the animal.
-You can shoot the rifle while crouching, so there is no risk of spooking the animal too soon.
+He’ll mark the location of the Unnamed Pond on your map, so head out there with your rifle once you see a deer, crouch, and slowly approach the animal.
+You can shoot the gun while crouching, so there is no risk of spooking the animal too soon.

 Now there are two outcomes to hitting an animal.
-If you’re lucky, it will be a ‘critical hit’ and the animal will drop dead immediately.
-However, it’s more likely that you will just injure the deer.
-You can tell if the animal is wounded by the blood spray and trail that it leaves as it runs away.
+Still, be a ‘critical hit’ if you’re lucky, d the animal will drop dead immediately.
+However, it’s more likely that you will injure the deer.
+You can tell if the blood spray and trail wound the animal hat it leaves as it runs away.
 Like Jeremiah said, follow the blood trail and eventually there should be a dead animal at the end.

 You need 5.0 kg of fish to complete this lesson.
 Head over to the Camp Office, which should be marked on your map, and loot the place.
 If you didn’t have any fishing tackle before, then you’ll have it now.
 You can also craft extra fishing tackle using a hook and line.
 You might also want to collect some wood.

 Once you’re ready, head out onto Mystery Lake.
 You’ll see some green shacks, which are fishing huts.
-Head inside one, and there will be an ice covered hole that you can break open with a hatchet/prybar/knife.
+Head inside one, and there will be an ice-covered hole that you can break open with a hatchet/prybar/knife.
 Light stove if it’s cold, and start fishing.
-You want to place your fish inside the bin like you did with the deer meat.
+You want to place your fish inside the bin as you did with the deer meat.

 To get to the Lookout, head down the railroad tracks, past the Camp Office but before the Derailment.
-On your left, there will be a clearing, usually filled with rabbits and/or deer, that you should enter.
-If you look to your right, you should seem some trees with lichen.
-Head up the hill, past those trees and you will eventually see the fence that marks the path up to the Lookout.
+There will be a clearing, usually filled with rabbits and deer, that you should enter on your left.
+If you look to your right, you should see some trees with lichen.
+Head up the hill, past those trees, and you will eventually see the fence that marks the path up to the Lookout.

 The final lesson is all about the plants that are capable of surviving the harsh Canadian winters.
 All you have to do is gather a certain number of each plant–look in the journal–and place them in Jeremiah’s bin.